 Getting a burnt taste when you vape?
 Does that juice smell off and you think you left it in the sun for too long?
+Do you think you can taste the nicotine when you vape?
 We answer all your odd taste and smell questions when it comes to vape juice.

 Getting a burnt or singed taste when you take a puff is quite common although a few times inexperienced vapors have angrily accused us of selling them burnt vape juice!
 The truth is, a burnt or singed taste or smell is always coming from your hardware.
 It's better known as "a dry hit."

 A dry hit happens when you hit your e-cig and there's not enough vape juice soaking into the wick inside your coil so the material of the wick itself gets singed.
 It tastes something awful and dry hitting a coil too many times can actually make it so burnt that it permanently gives off that terrible taste.